Augus/ngAnimate/README.md

 - bouncy-scale-in
 - flip-in
 - rotate-in
+- more if you have :)

 ##How to use?##
 1. Add `ngAnimate.js` first. (from angularjs1.2 extras)
 2. Add `ng-animate.css` to you website.
-3. Add `css class` in html elements which you want to have some effect.
+3. Add `animate class` in html elements which you want have some effect.
 4. Done!

 ## DEMO ##